I Thought I Was Done Changing Careers. I Was Wrong.

 REVIVE: The Kory Resuscitation and Vitalization System for Soil and Garden Health

-A Simple Trinity Of Recommended Inputs
+The Trinity Of Recommended Inputs

-1) Cosmotropic Mineral Concentrate (Primora Bio only choice)
+1) Cosmotropic Mineral Concentrate (Primora Bio)

 2) Liquid Fish Hydrolysate Complex (Primora Nourish or equivalent)